-Participants are expected to respect the program director's decisions on program activities and conduct themselves professionally before, during, and after the program towards peers, collaborators, and people they meet in general.
+Participants are expected to dress conservatively and respect the program director's decisions on program activities.
+Participants must have proper attire for clinical placement sites and conduct themselves professionally before, during, and after the program towards peers, collaborators, and people they meet in general.
 As there are cultural differences that not all participants may be aware of, no deduction will be exercised if a participant(s) readily modifies his/her conduct after being reminded.